VelascoCristian/Hackerrank-javascript/README.md

 # Hackerrank javascript
-The JavaScript solutions from  [hackerrank](https://www.hackerrank.com/) in the plan "3 Months Preparation Kit"
+The JavaScript solutions from  [hackerrank](https://www.hackerrank.com/) in the plan "3 Months Preparation Kit".
+All solutions passes the tests

 # 3 Months Preparation Kit
 | Week  | Challenge | Solution |